The 78rpm Home Page - Disposing of a Collection

 The easiest way to dispose of a collection is all-at-once.
 That is, if you can find a buyer or institution that will take the whole thing, it is easiest on you.
 Unfortunately, price suffers.
 Piecemeal is the other option, but it takes much longer and doesn't guarantee that you'll be rid of every record anytime soon.
 If you have a large, high-quality collection, you might want to contact Kurt Nauck.
 He is very respectable and will handle everything to everyone's satisfaction.
 Dealers who sell 78s need to buy them, so contacting other dealers could work out.
 I list quite a few on my "Where To Get" page.
 If you want to sell it yourself and you have a lot of high-quality stuff (>$5 per record), you could post them on Facebook's 78 RPM Sell & Trade group or list on Discogs.com or even Facebook Marketplace or Craigslist.org.
 Sometimes even lesser-quality records can be listed.
 Finding a local buyer will save you packing and shipping.

 Donating is also an option.
-Universities, libraries, archives, and private public collections are all alternatives.
+Universities, libraries, archives and private public collections are all alternatives.
 If you think you want to donate to an institution, check it out and find one that is willing to take your collection now or at some time in the future.
 A collection doesn't need to be donated intact to just one institution but can be split among steveral.
 Some libraries that accept collections include:

 Some require that collections be cataloged and computerized before they will accept them.
 Keep in mind that most charities are under-funded.
 Retrieving information from them can be difficult or impossible for quite some time (or indefinitely) after the initial donation.
 Some can also be unwilling to participate in reissue projects for various reasons.
 Be sure to match your collecting interests with an institution's strengths, realizing that those that do accept 78s may have extensive collections already.
 Really, few libraries accept records other than CDs.
 Most librarians and archivists are conscientious enough to tell you up front when your material might be queued up, inappropriate, or unwanted.
 They should be able to show potential donors how collections have been handled in the past and what access and copying facilities are available and what their policies are.